Hamiltonian quantization of solitons in the $\phi^4_{1+1}$ quantum field theory: Regularization and normal ordering of the Hamiltonian

 This indicates that not only \eqref{notonly}, but also the consequent normal ordering adjustments arising from the choice in \eqref{quadsol} potentially affect the regularized Hamiltonian for finite \(\kappa \).
-Nevertheless, the following lemmas indicate that these effects vanish in the limit \(\kappa\to+\infty \).
-We first show that the final term in \eqref{m2} vanishes in an appropriate sense.
-In this connection, recall from \cite{MR0674511}*{Theorem 4.4} that the Fock space form for the free Hamiltonian is fixed by looking at the expression for the Hamiltonian in terms of fields as a bilinear form on \(\mcD\times\mcD\,. \) We therefore show below that the final term in \eqref{m2} has vanishing contribution to the Hamiltonian in the limit \(\kappa\to+\infty \) in this sense. \begin{lemma} in the sense of convergence as a bilinear form on \(\mcD\times\mcD\). \end{lemma}
+Nevertheless, the following lemmas indicate that these effects vanish in the limit \(\kappa\to+\infty \) in the sense of convergence of quadratic forms: \begin{prop} Referring to \eqref{m3}, define \(H^{sol,alt}_{g,{\beefb},\kappa}=\int\,\mcH^{sol,alt}_{g,{\beefb},\kappa}\,dx\), then

+in the limit \(\kappa\to+\infty \) as a bilinear form on \({\Poly(\varphi)}\times{\Poly(\varphi)}\,,\) with the understanding that the integrals are interpreted as bilinear form valued integrals. \end{prop} This follows from the following lemmas.
+The first shows that the penultimate term in \eqref{m2} has vanishing contribution to the Hamiltonian in the sense just mentioned. \begin{lemma} in the sense of convergence as a bilinear form on \({\Poly(\varphi)}\times{\Poly(\varphi)}\). \end{lemma}

 This is proved in Appendix \ref{arh}.
 A closely related calculation, also given in Appendix \ref{arh}, gives the following result. \begin{lemma} (a) In Fock space operator norm